Author's Afterword: Writing Bessie's Life

 Fast-forward to today.
 From the wide-ranging interest that I’ve received from fans and professionals, I know that Bessie's story of determination has struck a chord with a new generation.
 This same generation is standing up over race and gender issues on a scale not seen since the first Civil Rights and women's movements (1950s through the 1970s).
 So in today's social context, it's not surprising that Bessie's story has raised awareness of—and pride in—race and gender today.
 Men write to tell me they, too, are impressed by Bessie; she represents the underdog who made the upset victory.
 I am heartened to know that Bessie's courage has inspired so many, and that my stories and perspectives on Bessie have such great relevance today.
 But for all of her sass and boldness as depicted in Timeline's "rebel icon" videos, I want my readers to know that Bessie was equally brave as an elder when facing serious challenges of a different kind.
 That is a facet of her private life.
 That is what made me cherish her and step up to the plate for her memory.

-Photos are from the collection of Ann Ferrar.
-May not be used without permission.
+Photos are from the collection of Ann Ferrar and may not be reproduced.